 Growing up in a New York City apartment, I learned how to make the best use of small spaces and also how to pare down.
-I became a professional organizer in 1998 and founded my own company, OuttaSight Organizing, LLC in 2003.
+I became a professional organizer in 1998 and founded my own company, OuttaSight Organizing in 2003.

 I have a BFA in design from Syracuse University and worked as a graphic designer and illustrator before starting my organizing career.
 (I created all the illustrations on this web site.)
 I use my training in spatial design and my attentiveness to detail to find creative and practical solutions to all organizing challenges.